 But there were whale sharks to be seen.
 So I resolved to suck it up.
-Besides, it’s not like I’m not used by now to people being inexplicably not ok with you having a perfectly good time on your own (and strangely, not doing anything constructive about it either).
+Besides, it’s not like I’m not used by now to people being inexplicably not ok with you having a perfectly good time on your own.

 And yes, I did feel a bit self-conscious on the flight in half-hippy casual (if vagabond chic still counts as casual).
-Only too aware of the happy couples in fashionable vacation wear (they’re on honeymoon in the Maldives, enough said).
+I was only too aware of the happy couples in fashionable vacation wear (they’re on honeymoon in the Maldives, enough said).

 But, once I got to Malé for my pre-project layover, the feeling vanished.

-Because clearly, where Maldivians actually live their daily lives, they can’t all be on honeymoon.
+You see, the capital city Malé was where Maldivians actually live their daily lives.
+And they can’t all be on honeymoon.

-Since I came to the Maldives in ignorance, it never occurred to me to wonder what language Maldivians speak.
+I came to the Maldives in ignorance.
+It never occurred to me to wonder what language Maldivians speak.
 I suppose I took it for granted that they would have their own.
 It’s only that I didn’t know what it was.

-But yes, Maldivians have their own language, called Dhivehi.
-From the few words I asked about (in hindsight unhelpfully revolving around marine animals), the language has a floaty, airy sound to it.
+But yes, Maldivians have their own language, and it’s called Dhivehi.
+From the few words I asked about (in hindsight, unhelpfully revolving around marine animals), the language has a floaty, airy sound to it.
 The name of their currency, the ruffiyah, seemed to me to capture the influence of the two regions in closest proximity to the archipelago – the Indian subcontinent, and the Arabian peninsula.

 Unsurprisingly, Maldivian food revolves around seafood.
 They pair it with rice and Indian style flat bread, but obviously these carbs are imported.

 There is very little land for farming on the atolls.
-Even vegetables cannot be grown in abundance, and certainly leafy greens are a luxury.
+Even vegetables cannot be grown in abundance – leafy greens are a luxury.
 On Dhigurah, the school has a hydroponics project to grow them for the village.

 I tried a soup-based Maldivian tuna and vegetable dish, which I liked very much.
 And I quite liked the slightly sour shredded fish, which seems to be a breakfast thing.
 I remember thinking the flavours of Maldivian food are reminiscent of the Philippines – tangy and salty.